9231058/TCache/README.md

 # TCache

 ## Introduction

-TCache is simple cache simulator can customized with use of function pointers callbacks and it can simulate multi layer caching.
+TCache is a simple cache simulator can generate custom reports by means of function pointers callbacks on each cache event and it can simulate multi-layer caching.
-My personal motivation to write this project was that I want to use OOD in C which is COOL.
+My personal motivation to write this project was that I want to use Object Oriented Design in C which is COOL :sunglasses:.
-This project written originally as Homework problem of computer architecture course in Amirkabir university.
+This project is written originally as a solution to one of the homework problems of computer architecture course in the Amirkabir University Spring 2015.

 ## Function Callbacks
 ### Reporting Function
 ```c